upenn-acg/cis501/lab2-alu/lab2-alu.md

 + Implement the basic ALU operations, including `+` and `*` using the built-in Verilog operators.
 + Implement DIV and MOD using your `lc4_divider` module.
 + For shift operations, you need to build a barrel shifter.
 + For comparisons, we recommend extending the input values to 17 bits using zero extension for unsigned comparisons, and sign extension for signed comparisons.
-Perform the subtraction, then set the output accordingly.
+This has the effect of translating both signed *and* unsigned 16-bit numbers into a signed 17-bit representation.
+Then perform the subtraction, and set the output accordingly.

 ## Testing